PrefectHQ/prefect/docs/core/getting_started/basic-core-flow.md

-Below is a basic core flow that you can copy:
+# Run a flow

+Now that you have Prefect installed.
+You're ready to run a flow.
+Paste the code below into an interactive Python REPL session:

 ```python
 import prefect